Key Takeaways

 - You want to be able to bank in person at a local branch, but yours doesn’t have any.

-- You want to ditch your brick-and-mortar bank in favor of an online bank.
+- You want to ditch your brick-and-mortar bank in favor of an online-only bank.

 - Your current bank’s customer service is unreliable or unhelpful.

-Consider contacting your bank and asking whether they will lower your fees or whether they offer deposit accounts with a higher APY.
-You might find that your bank is willing to work to keep you as a customer – but if not, you’ll know that learning how to change banks is the best decision.
+Before switching, consider asking whether your current bank will lower your fees or if they offer deposit accounts with a higher APY.
+Your bank may be willing to work to keep you as a customer.

-There are many reasons why people change banks.
-Some are reluctant to switch because they think it takes too much time and will be a headache.
+There are many reasons people want to learn how to switch banks.
+Some are reluctant to switch because they think it will take too much time and be a headache.
 However, the process doesn’t need to be overly complicated if you follow the steps outlined in this guide.
 If you’re unhappy with your current financial institution, switching to a new bank will be worth it in the long run.

 Not sure what type of account to open?
 Learn about the four must-know types of bank accounts.